13 Strange Reasons Why Dogs Lick Each Other’s Eyes

 Dogs lick each other’s eyes to appease another dog or show submission.

 When your pup licks another pup’s eyes, it’s their way of showing respect and a sign that they don’t want to cause any trouble.
-This behavior is often seen when one dog wants to demonstrate that he is not a threat.

-Appeasement licks tend to be quick.
 While plenty of dogs go for the eyes, some opt for the muzzle instead.

 Other appeasement behaviors are rolling over and exposing the belly, crouching, lying down, and avoiding direct eye contact.

-5. Taste
+4. Taste

-Dogs have an affinity for licking each other’s eyes to get a taste of their tears.
 This is due in part to the salty flavor that dogs are naturally attracted to, which explains why they often lick human legs or inside noses or even belly buttons!

 Dogs with tear stains or watery eyes are more likely to be licked by other dogs since the constant tears draw them in.